-During fiscal year 2021, we continued to manufacture and package approximately 85% of our products, primarily in facilities located in the United States, Brazil, China, Mexico and various countries in Europe.
+During fiscal year 2022, we continued to manufacture and package approximately 80% of our products, primarily in facilities located in the United States, Brazil, China and various countries in Europe.
 We recognize the importance of our employees at our manufacturing facilities and have in place programs designed to ensure operating safety.
 In addition, we implement programs designed to ensure that our manufacturing and distribution facilities comply with applicable environmental rules and regulations.
-To capitalize on innovation and other supply chain benefits, we continue to utilize a network of third-party manufacturers on a global basis who produce approximately 15% of our finished products.
-As part of our ongoing Transformation Plan, we are exploring options to further optimize our supply chain operations.
+To capitalize on innovation and other supply chain benefits, we continue to utilize a network of third-party manufacturers on a global basis who produce approximately 20% of our finished products.
+As part of our ongoing transformation, we continue to explore options to further optimize our supply chain operations.